NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             d.  ***User rights***

-        5.  []{#deploying_the .anchor}After configuring and deploying
-            the Audit Directory Service Access policy, what must you do before a computer running Windows Server 2012 R2 begins logging Active Directory access attempts?
+        5. After configuring and deploying the Audit Directory Service Access policy, what must you do before a computer running Windows Server 2012 R2 begins logging Active Directory access attempts?

-            a.  []{#to_audit .anchor}***You must select the Active Directory objects you want to audit by using the Active Directory Users and Computer console.***
+            a.  ***You must select the Active Directory objects you want to audit by using the Active Directory Users and Computer console.***

-            b.  []{#must_wait .anchor}You must wait for the audit policy settings to propagate to all the domain controllers on the network.
+            b.
+You must wait for the audit policy settings to propagate to all the domain controllers on the network.

-            c.  []{#Service_Access .anchor}You must open the Audit Directory Service Access Properties sheet and select all the Active Directory objects you want to audit.
+            c.
+You must open the Audit Directory Service Access Properties sheet and select all the Active Directory objects you want to audit.

-            d.  []{#of_every .anchor}You must add an underscore character to the name of every Active Directory object you want to audit.
+            d.
+You must add an underscore character to the name of every Active Directory object you want to audit.

     3. Lesson 3 Objective Overview
         ---------------------------

-        1. Which of the following is *not*[]{#types_supported .anchor} one of the software restriction rule types supported by Windows Server 2012 R2?
+        1. Which of the following is *not* one of the software restriction rule types supported by Windows Server 2012 R2?

             a.
 Hash rules